Think Think and Ah Tsai: Feline culture in Taiwan

-Cats are generally popular as pets in Taiwan, with the cat population increasing rapidly in recent years.
-The world's first cat café, named "Cat Flower Garden", opened in Taipei in 1998, and by 2016 there was also a "Cathy Hotel" especially for cats.
-The Taiwanese cat café concept spread to Japan, and later caught on in other countries around the world.

-The former mining town of Houtong is known as a "cat village" which attracts tourists with its large population of roaming cats.
+Cats are popular pets in Taiwan and their numbers have risen rapidly in recent years.
+The world’s first cat café, “Cat Flower Garden”, opened in Taipei in 1998, by 2016 a dedicated “Cathy Hotel” also existed.
+The Taiwanese cat-café concept later spread to Japan and elsewhere.
+The former mining town of Houtong is known as a “cat village” that attracts tourists with its large population of free-roaming cats.